Borrower Frequently Asked Questions

 Q: Why do I have payoff fees?

-• Your broker may have an additional Servicing Fee per your signed Commercial Loan Agreement or Promissory Note.
+- Your broker may have additional fees per your signed Commercial Loan Agreement or Promissory Note.

 Q: If I mail my payment will I still be charged the wire fee?